abdellatif-laghjaj/todo-list/README.md

 - Mark todos as completed.
 - Delete completed todos or those no longer needed.
 - Save todos to the local storage for persistent data.
+- Schedule your to-dos
+- Change to-dos status
+- Filter to-dos by status

 ## Live Demo